On a certain sum of the derivatives of Dirichlet $L$-functions

 \section{Proof in the unconditional case}

 In this section we prove the claim of the unconditional part of Theorem \ref{Th}.
-Let $\frac{1}{\log q}\ll b \leq 1$ and $T\geq 2$ be such that
+Let $(\log 2q)^{-1}\ll b \leq 1$ and $T\geq 2$ be such that

-It is sufficient to prove the theorem in this situation.
-Let $a=1+1/\log qT$ and define the contour $C$ as the positively oriented rectangular path with vertices $a+ib, a+iT, 1-a+iT$ and $1-a+ib$.
+We prove the theorem under this situation.
+At the end of the proof, we remove this restriction.
+Let $a=1+(\log qT)^{-1}$ and define the contour $C$ as the positively oriented rectangular path with vertices $a+ib, a+iT, 1-a+iT$ and $1-a+ib$.
 By the residue theorem, our sum can be written as a contour integral

 where $E$ consists of the terms $L'(\rho_{\chi},\chi)$ with $0<\gamma_{\chi}<b$.